-Prince Harry and First Lady of the US Jill Biden reunited for a virtual event replacing the annual Warrior Games which was slated to be held this week in Orlando, Florida, but was canceled because of COVID-related concerns.
-Both Harry and Jill were planning on attending the games in person but will served as online co-hosts alongside Secretary of Defense Lloyd Austin and Fisher charity CEO Ken Fisher.
+Prince Harry and First Lady of the US Jill Biden reunited for a virtual event replacing the annual Warrior Games, which was slated to be held this week in Orlando, Florida, but was canceled because of COVID-related concerns.
+Both Prince Harry and Jill planned to attend the Warrior Games in person but served as online co-hosts alongside Secretary of Defense Lloyd Austin and Fisher charity CEO Ken Fisher instead.

 You can watch the virtual event here

-During the Zoom conference call, Harry began with an “enormous hello” to participants, service members and families telling them that if his Paralympic-style Invictus Games “never would’ve been created had I not been inspired by every single one of you, and your companions and your families, and everything you’ve given in service to this country.”
+During the Warrior Games zoom conference call, Prince Harry began with an “enormous hello” to participants, service members, and families telling them that if his Paralympic-style Invictus Games “never would’ve been created had I not been inspired by every single one of you, and your companions and your families, and everything you’ve given in service to this country.”

 He continued: “These games are so important, whether it’s the Warrior Games or the Invictus Games.
 It is the ultimate reminder of service both at home and overseas.
 It is about the physical and the mental fitness of those who have sacrificed so much.
 To see every single one of you here with the pride on your faces makes me incredibly happy to know how far you guys have come, the dark places that you’ve been to, and where you are now,” Harry added.
 “Thank you for inspiring us.
 Thank you for showing us the way.
 You guys are leaders in every aspect of your lives, both while serving and within your communities as well.
 This community is as strong as ever and that also makes me incredibly proud.”